xavidop/alexa-helloworld-new-vscode-config/README.md

 # New VS Code Debugging Tools for Alexa

-During the last months the Alexa Team has launched a bunch of useful tools for Visual Studio Code.
-The purpose of this new features is to have a single place with everything setup.
+During the last months, the Alexa Team has launched a bunch of useful tools for Visual Studio Code.
+The purpose of these new features is to have a single place with everything set up.
 Also having all these tools in the same place, we do not have to switch between multiple apps or tabs.
-In this articel I will show you how you can have a fully dev env for Alexa Skills on Visual Studio Code
+In this article I will show you how you can have a full dev env for Alexa Skills on Visual Studio Code

 <!-- TOC -->